psammarco/nginx_alpinelinux/README.md

 # nginx_AlpineLinux

-Docker container image which automates the installation and basic configuration of nginx, and it is based on the official Docker alpine:latest image.
+Docker container image which automates the installation and basic configuration of nginx and uses curl to check whether the nginx server is working.
+This container image is based on the official Docker alpine:latest image.

-## Breaking down the tasks the image does perform.
+## Breaking down what the container does

 a.
 Fetch from apk repos and check if an update is available;<br />
 b.
 Install nginx and curl;<br />